-Curio is one of the newly described genera and contains about 20 species native to South Africa.
-It belongs in the daisy family, Asteraceae, one of the largest families of flowering plants, containing about 24 000 species found throughout the world.
+Curio is a newly described genus of about 20 succulent plants native to South Africa.
+It is a part of the Daisy family, Asteraceae, one of the largest families of flowering plants with about 24 000 species found throughout the world.

-The genus was established by Heath in 1997 for a group of succulents, previously belonging to the large genus Senecio.
-Diagnostic characteristics he used to separate it from Senecio are the evergreen nature, elongated, striated, succulent leaves and discoid flower heads lacking ray florets.
+The genus was established by Heath in 1997 for a group of succulents, previously belonging to Senecio.
+The characteristics he used to separate Curio from Senecio are the evergreen nature, elongated striated succulent leaves, and discoid flower heads lacking ray florets.

-There are different forms to explore in this group, including low-growing, ground cover types and the trailing cascades of string succulents.
+There are different forms to explore in this group of plants, including low-growing, ground cover types, and the trailing cascades of String Succulents.

 Growing Conditions for Curio

-These plants should be planted in well-draining soil.
-To plant indoors, it is essential to use a container with at least one drainage hole at the bottom.
+These plants prefer well-draining soil.
+For growing Curio indoors, it is essential to use a container with at least one drainage hole at the bottom.

-They can tolerate cold down to USDA hardiness zones 9a, 20 °F (−6.7 °C), but will not survive consistent temperatures below freezing.
+Curio plants are cold hardy down to USDA hardiness zone 9a, 20 °F (-6.7 °C), but will not survive consistent temperatures below freezing.

 General Care for Curio